turingschool/career-development-curriculum/module_two/outreach_and_networking.md

 #### You Do
 Craft your own message!

+**Facilitator #2:** Using slides #34-35, go through the following to close out the session:

+**Slide #34:**

 ### Closing: Share Out & Takeaways
-As we wrap up, share out:
+Recap of our strategy:

+* Why: research
+* Who: warm connections, the Turing network
+* How: conduct the research, craft a thoughtful message, send it!

+**Slide #35:**

+**Note to facilitator #2:** Call on 2-3 students to answer the following questions:

 * What are you working on next as you finalize your first outreach and networking plan?
 * What will you include in a message to a contact?
 * What questions do you still have?

-Reminder about your deliverable due Friday of Week 5!
+Reminder about your deliverable due Monday of Week 5!